-Paul Larcher Chair Paul is a chartered engineer with over 30 years of experience in managing the operation and delivery of multimillion dollar infrastructure projects.
+Paul Larcher Chair Paul is a chartered engineer with over 30 years' experience in managing the operation and delivery of multi million dollar infrastructure projects.
 He has skills in strategic planning, risk management, business improvement and commercial performance.
-Fiona Schutt Deputy Chair Fiona is CPA and MBA qualified with 15 years' experience across large companies as well as not for profit organisations.
+Fiona Schutt Deputy Chair Fiona is CPA and MBA qualified with 15 years' experience across large companies as well as not-for-profit organisations.
 Her focus is on connecting and embedding finance in an organisation to act as an enabler to achieve key organisational outcomes and strategies.

-James Barrie James has considerable experience in governance, stakeholder relations, financial accounting and reporting, capital management, and mergers and acquisitions.
-James is a non-executive director and/or company secretary of several for-profit companies and is also passionate about his involvement in the disability sector.
+James Barrie James has considerable experience in governance, stakeholder relations, financial accounting and reporting, capital management and mergers and acquisitions.
+James is a non-executive director of several for-profit companies and is also passionate about his involvement in the disability sector.
 Leslie Chitts Leslie is an experienced board member in the disability sector.
-As the parent of a man living with a disability, Leslie has day to day experience of the issues that people living with a disability and their families face.
+As the parent of a man living with a disability, Leslie has day-to-day experience of the issues that people living with a disability and their families face.
 Chris Cullin Chris has over 30 years of global ICT leadership experience with NBN, Telstra, Microsoft and Cisco.
 Chris uses his skills in corporate governance, strategy, cyber risk and technology to help Mambourin realise its purpose.
 Chris is passionate about technology and how it can be used to create opportunity and help people connect.
 Kevin Glennon Kevin is an accomplished and results oriented senior executive with extensive international experience.
-Through his technical and analytical expertise, he has led enterprise wide implementations to streamline operations, optimise productivity and introduce system efficiencies in a cost effective manner.
+Through his technical and analytical expertise, he has led enterprise-wide implementations to streamline operations, optimise productivity and introduce system efficiencies in a cost-effective manner.
 Marija Maher Marija brings expertise in strategy, innovation, regulatory oversight, financial and risk management.
 Marija is committed to invigorating organisational performance through people and technology blended transformations.
 Marija is passionate about social justice.
 Emanuel Tumino Emanuel has practised law since 1977 and has been a partner of a legal firm since 1989 dealing with litigation in complex commercial matters.
 He has extensive experience in strategic decision making and corporate governance.
-Jennifer Webster Jennifer was a Deputy Principal and Campus Leader prior to her retirement.
+Jennifer Webster Jennifer was a deputy principal and campus leader prior to her retirement.
 She has expertise in project management, strategic and innovative thinking, case management and community engagement.
 She has specialist skills in working with students with disabilities and their families.
+Mario Briffa Mario is an experienced and empathetic senior executive and legal practitioner.
+Mario's considerable legal experience and practice in injury, disability and OHS law has seen him become a trusted advisor to the public and private sectors and to Victorians navigating complex compensation, medical and disability systems.
+David Cullen David has more than 25 years' experience as a senior executive in the Australian Public Service working in the aged care, disability services and health sectors.
+Most recently, David was Chief Economist of the National Disability Insurance Scheme (NDIS) from 2016 until his retirement in 2022.
+Caroline Pilot Caroline brings over 25 years' experience as a healthcare leader.
+She has a reputation for providing emotionally intelligent and creative solutions to complex issues and healthcare challenges.
+Caroline's expertise lies in strategy, stakeholder engagement and partnerships.
+She is passionate about making a positive difference to people's health outcomes.